-Mansion Docent: Volunteers will share their knowledge of art, various exhibitions, and history of Payne house with visitors to the Museum of Botany & the Arts at our Downtown Sarasota campus.
+Museum Docent: Volunteers share their knowledge of art, various exhibitions, and the history of Payne Mansion with visitors to the Museum of Botany & the Arts at our Downtown Sarasota campus.

-School Group Guide: Guide groups through the Gardens and Display House and assist with special programs formulated for groups from schools.
+School Group Guide: help guide groups through the gardens at both campuses and assist with special programs formulated for groups of school-aged children.

-Kids Corner Volunteers and Children’s Rainforest Garden Teen Volunteers: Volunteers will help young visitors find books and puzzles, read stories, look through microscopes, and more at our Downtown Sarasota campus.
+Children’s Rainforest Garden Volunteer: help young visitors find books and puzzles, read stories, look through microscopes, and more at our Downtown Sarasota campus.